 Customers today demand more.
-To meet expectations for convenience, companies need to offer omni-channel support.
-While channels like Twitter, Instagram, Facebook Messenger and WeChat gain prominence, email will dominate as the digital support channel of choice for the foreseeable future.
+To meet expectations for convenience, companies need to offer omni-channel programs and email support system solutions.
+While channels like Twitter, Instagram, Facebook Messenger and WeChat gain prominence, email customer service will dominate as the digital channel of choice for support in the foreseeable future.

 According to Hubspot4, 62% of customers want to communicate with companies via email for customer service.
 This compares to 48% who want to use the phone, 42% who like live chat, and 36% who want “Contact Us” forms.